Have fun and learn how insects pollinate flowers in this hands-on Bugwise activity.

-Charles Darwin found a very long tubular flower in the South American jungle and predicted someday someone would find an insect with a tongue of matching length to reach the nectar at its base.
+Fast fact: Charles Darwin found a very long tubular flower in the South American jungle and predicted someday someone would find an insect with a tongue of matching length to reach the nectar at its base.
 After much searching and over one hundred years later, a moth was found.
 More recently an even longer tube flower has been found in Madagascar and the search in on for the insect pollinator.

-- Plastic or paper cups
+- Paper cups

 - Paper plates